Enabling Lineage V3¶

 alation_supervisor status lineage

-This command should return the status Running, for example:
+This command is expected to return the status Running, for example:

 The Lineage service should be in the Running state even though Lineage V3 has not been enabled yet.
 It is the expected state of the system.